-Melanie was born in Greater Manchester and began the Cello with Sylvia Goodborn at the Tameside Music Centre.
-From 1995 to 1999 she was a pupil at Chethams School of Music, Manchester where she took lessons with Peter Worrall.
-After graduating from Chethams she took private lessons with Anna Shuttleworth (a former pupil of Casals) in Leeds for a year before beginning her undergraduate studies.
-During that year she gave recitals both with piano and unaccompanied at venues in many parts of England.
+Melanie was born in Greater Manchester and began the Cello at Tameside Music Centre.
+From 1995 to 1999 she was a pupil at Chethams School of Music, and after graduating from Chethams took private lessons with Anna Shuttleworth (a former pupil of Casals) for a year.
+During that year she gave recitals at venues in many parts of England.

 From 2000 to 2002 Melanie attended Trinity Laban Conservatoire in London and later on in 2004 graduated with an Honours Degree from the Royal Northern College of Music.
 While at the RNCM Melanie took lessons with Nicholas Jones and also took some Baroque lessons with Richard Tunnicliffe.
 In 2005 she went to California (USA) to begin further studies with Jean-Michel Fonteneau at the San Francisco Conservatory and in 2007 graduated with a Master’s Degree.